 The Dutch Garden

-The perfect symmetry makes the Dutch Garden a wonderful place to relax and enjoy the delightful fragrance of lilac, orange blossom and lavender.
+The perfect symmetry makes the Dutch Garden a wonderful place to relax and enjoy the delightful fragrance of lilac in late spring and lavender over the summer months.
 Dark green and golden yew balls perfectly offset weathered stone planters and purple salvia.